pavan-nw/elastic-cloud-node-client/README.md

 Node JS client for elastic cloud search as services

+## Before running this project, 2 steps need to follow.

+1. Add dummy bulk JSON data in events.json - this can be any json data
+2. Update `elastic-config.js` with elastic search host and auth details

+then you can start the project by

 ## How to run

-Before running this project, 2 steps need to follow.

-1. Add events.json dummy data in data directory - this can be any json data
-2.  update `elastic-config.js` with elastic search host and auth details

-then you can start the project by

 ```
 npm start
 ```